julie620/wordSearch/README.md

-Juliana Serrano

-10/22/2024

-CS 145

-Assignment 1: Word Search
+## Word Search

-Creates a word search from user-input words
+This program allows you to create a word search puzzle from user-input words

+## Program Description

+The program will randomly place user-input words into a 20x20 word search.
+The user can then reveal the solution or create a new puzzle.